-In applying the accounting policies set out in the Accounting Policies, the Authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+In applying the accounting policies set out in Note 1, the Authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the Statement of Accounts are as follows:

-There is a high degree of uncertainty about future levels of funding for local government.
-However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of the need to reduce levels of service provision.
+• Uncertainty continues about both future funding and any potential reorganisation of local government, as well as uncertainty about the implications of the vote to leave the European Union.
+However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result.